ImperiumMaximus/sfdx-metadata-patcher/README.md

 computes the list of (statically) dependant Apex Test Classes to a list of Apex Classes supplied in input up to a certain depth

 ```
-computes the list of (statically) dependant Apex Test Classes to a list of Apex Classes supplied in input up to a certain depth

 USAGE
   $ sfdx mdata:apex:testdependencies